Shippable/docs/sources/ci/troubleshooting.md

 ---
 ### Builds fail on all my BYON nodes
-We've made key changes to the Shippable agent that runs on BYON nodes (BYON).
+We've made key changes to the Shippable agent that runs on BYON nodes.
 To implement this change, all BYON nodes were reset in the [5.2.3 release](https://github.com/Shippable/support/wiki/5-2-3).
 With this release, builds will fail on *un-reset* BYON nodes that were initialized using a script.
 [Reset all your BYON nodes](/platform/runtime/nodes/#custom-nodes) for builds to run successfully.